cybercussion/SCOBot/README.md

 I've added Wiki documentation now, so you can read more about the API support in detail.
 Here: https://github.com/cybercussion/SCORM_API/wiki - Please refer to this for much more detailed information.

+## Goals:
+* **Save** you time trying to support the SCORM Standard.
+Yes, its Initialize, Get Value, Set Value, Commit, and Terminate on the surface, but it goes way beyond that.
+* **Educate** - I'm learning, you're learning, we are all learning
+* **Modernize** - No one likes 500 global variable constants coupled with endless other issues associated with un-managed code.
+* **Transparency** - Know why something isn't working, and have logging to back it up.
+* **Test** - Drove the whole project by test cases against the specification.

+## About the Project:
 I've kept this project split up into 3 logical portions, leaving room for anyone to add or subtract from the complete package.
 The main focal point would be 'QUnit-Tests/js/scorm/', as the surrounding files are simply supporting files like JQuery, QUnit, and further README files.
 I've also added all the files that go into a Content Aggregation Model.
 This is a package used to export your content to a learning management server.
 The portions of this project is split into the following sections: